 Then a Kissi literacy class started near her home.
 Esther enrolled.
 She recognized the opportunity to finally receive the education she’d always wanted, which would equip her to read the Bible in her own language.

 Learning was difficult for Esther, but she persevered.
 She now serves as secretary for the local women’s club as well as the women’s organization in her church.
-Esther writes, “The Kissi literacy program has give me a sense of pride.”
+Esther writes, “The Kissi literacy program has given me a sense of pride.”

-The primary goal of the Kissi Literacy and Scripture Engagement program is to promote God’s Word through literacy, translation, training, research, and service to God and man.
+The primary goal of the Kissi literacy and Scripture engagement program is to promote God’s Word through literacy, translation, training, research, and service to God and man.
 Volunteer teachers and workers receive training through the program to help address the needs of people like Esther.

 Since 1999, 15 literacy classes have been established.
 As people become literate in their heart language, they have the capability to read the Word of God and claim it as their own.

 Develop new materials that will enhance the reading skills of both teachers and students.

 Train 20 new Kissi literacy teachers and refresh the skills of the 15 experienced teachers.